Hyundai return proof of Swiss resilience against global volatility

-Opening books for Hyundai was somewhat of a gamble as political volatility all but closed other public markets.
-This volatility did not pass the Swiss franc bond market by altogether as lower bids began appeared in the secondary market.“We knew that Swiss investors tend to weather ...
+Opening books for Hyundai on Wednesday was something of a gamble, as political volatility all but closed other public markets.“It felt that we were rising above the panic threshold,” said one head of Swiss franc DCM in Zurich.
+“The Swiss market has shown itself to be strong ...

 Please take a trial or subscribe to access this content.